dward2/BME547/Lectures/git_workflow.md

 * Develop the total cholesterol code on a feature branch of your partner's repository and push it up to their GitHub repository.
-* On GitHub in your partner's repositoriy, qpen a Pull Request and include your partner as a reviewer.
+* On GitHub in your partner's repository, open a Pull Request and include your partner as a reviewer.
 Do not merge the Pull Request.
 That is up to the partner who owns the repository.